-Provision under which hearing is held Period of time in which hearing must be held Persons to whom notices must be sent Application for premises licence 20 working days beginning with the day after the end of the period for making Applicant.
-Persons who have made representations. relevant representations.
-Application for a 20 working days beginning Applicant. provisional statement with the day after the end of the period for making representations.
+Provision under which hearing is held Period of time in which hearing must be held Persons to whom notices must be sent Application for premises licence 20 working days beginning with the day after the end Applicant.
+Persons who have made of the period for making representations. relevant representations.
+Application for a provisional statement 20 working days beginning Applicant. with the day after the end of the period for making representations.
 Persons who have made relevant representations.
 Application to vary 20 working days beginning Holder of licence. premises licence with the day after the end of the period for making representations.
-Persons who have made relevant representations.
 Application for transfer 20 working days beginning Applicant. of premises licence with the day after the end of the period for making Chief of Police representations.
 Holder of licence.